+Warning: The value of your investment may go down as well as up.
+Warning: Benefits may be affected by changes in currency exchange rates.
+Warning: The income you get from this investment may go down as well as up.
 Warning: If you invest in this product you may lose some or all of the money you invest.
 The example below shows how much you will save in tax (as of November 2022) by investing in the Scheme: